wso2/k8s-api-operator/README.md

 ###### Step 6.1: Obtain a token

 After the APIs are exposed via WSO2 API Microgateway, you can invoke an API with a valid JWT token or an opaque access token.
 In order to use JWT tokens, WSO2 API Microgateway should be presented with a JWT signed by a trusted OAuth2 service.
 Let's use the following sample JWT token for the quick start guide.
-Here we will be using an never expiring jwt token acquired from WSO2 API Manager.
+Here we will be using a never expiring jwt token acquired from WSO2 API Manager.

 Sample Token
 ```